s-akbar-zamin/Model-Kayak/README.md

 # To do

 On revisiting this project, I plan to hollow out the center for seating in the model.
+I could refine the shape of the kayak to change stability, speed, and other parameters.

 # Possible Applications